cybros-network/cybros-network/docs/ideas.md

 However, it will increase Call data which would harmful for total TXs in a block, and I'm not sure how useful for monitoring workers, people should build their own monitoring for their workers.

+### Stake for Pools

+Maybe we should use staking model, but how the pool get benefit from staking more?

 ## Archived